Non-Markovian dynamics of interacting qubit pair coupled to two independent bosonic baths: The model

 \section{The model}

-Our analysis is focused on a system consisting of a pair of interacting spins each one coupled to a bosonic bath.
-The Hamiltonian model that describes such a situation can be written as
+Our analysis is focused on the dynamics of a composite system coupled to bosonic environments.
+Parts of the dynamical system are weakly interacting.
+The total Hamiltonian can be written as: